About Bloor Homes

 The proposals will incorporate a sustainable urban drainage system (SUDS) that will manage surface water drainage from the development, in addition to providing habitat enhancement through the creation of wetland features.

-Through our process of pre-application consultation we have been made aware of existing issues with surface water flooding affecting properties in Church Lane.
-Our drainage consultants are discussing this with Severn Trent Water to explore the potential for our drainage scheme to contribute to resolving these existing local issues.
+Through our process of pre-application consultation we were made aware of existing issues with surface water flooding affecting properties in Church Lane.

 The planning application documentation is available to view on Lichfield District Council’s planning portal, where residents can take part in the council’s statutory consultation.